-The National Prescription Drug Take-Back Day will be April 26th 2014 from 10am – 2pm.
+The National Prescription Drug Take-Back Day will be Saturday, September 27th 2014.
+Most local events are 10am to 2pm.
 Click here for more information.

 Dispose of your unused and expired medications responsibly!
 In response to concerns about potential health hazards of pharmaceuticals contaminating the water supply, Good Day Pharmacy reminds the public to safely and responsibly dispose of unused prescription and over-the-counter medications.